800 University WaySpartanburg, SC 293031-864-503-5000

 The USC Upstate Pre-Veterinary Medicine program is an advisement track within the biology degree program.
-Students already having a degree and aiming for veterinary school should take courses that are required or recommended and that will best prepare them for taking the VCAT (Veterinary College Admission Test).
-Veterinary school admission is on a competitive basis.
-Important factors considered by Admission Committees are grade point averages (GPA), VCAT scores and letters of recommendation.
+Students already having a degree and aiming for veterinary school should take courses that are required or recommended and that will best prepare them for taking the Medical College Admission Test (MCAT) and Graduate Record Exam (GRE).

 For more information on veterinarians see the Bureau of Labor and Statistics.